nbhasker/Natural-Gas-Consumption-Web-site/README.md

 * RTLAMR does all the heavy-lifting here.
 Thank you!
 * There were other very helpful contributions on how to get started with JQuery and Google Charts to display data from data.sparkfun.com repositories.
 I need to track down the authors.
 But there help is much appreciated!

+## Update: As of September 2017, the data repository is on Thingspeak.com as data.sparkfun.com was abruptly shut down

+* Gasmeter.sh and GasMeterVisualSummary.html were modified to use the Thingspeak.com API.
+The changes were quite small
+* Startlogging.sh now includes awk in the pipeline to send through only every sixth record received from RTLAMR to gasmeter.sh.
+This helps work around the limit of being able to retrieve only 8000 records at a time from Thingspeak.com.
+With a record every minute, this only covered about 5 days.
+By limiting the frequency of updates we should have data for a full 30 days

+These changes have been checked in to the Thingspeak branch.